Ann-Kathrin Schalkamp

 For a complete list of my publications, see my google scholar profile.

-I work as a research assistant in the Translational Machine Intelligence Lab.
-My projects revolve around the usage of digital sensors for Parkinson's disease, specifically risk prediction and monitoring of non-motor symptoms.
+My projects revolve around the usage of digital sensors for neurodegenerative diseases, specifically risk prediction and monitoring of symptoms.
+Another project included the development of a large language model application for scientific publications.

 PhD at Cardiff University